bordigoni/client-reg-wasm/README.md

 ## Next steps

 * Features / deps related
-  * JWT handling
   * try to generate protobuf struct in wasm-filter

     (cannot work for now at it brings tonic in and wasm build fails with too many code that cannot be compiled with the wasm target)
-  * use grpc code gen compatible with wasm
-  * remove hard coded values (if any)
+  * add hasher as part of protobuf
+  * make `cargo build --target wasm32-wasi --release` work!
 * Envoy related
    * use several envoys
 * Clean code
-  * tests / docs
+  * docs
-  * integration tests with proxy-wasm tests
   * Config as JSON (protobuf Struct)